disrpt/sharedtask2019/README.md

 https://sites.google.com/view/disrpt2019/

-** Shared task participants are encouraged to follow this repository in case bug are found and need to be fixed **
+**Shared task participants are encouraged to follow this repository in case bugs are found and need to be fixed**

 ## Types of data